By Sierra Air Conditioning & Heating

 Since January 1, 2010, the production and import of R-22 were banned in any new air conditioning units.
 The phase-out will be complete in 2020 and after that R-22 refrigerant will no longer be available as the production and import of any R-22 will be illegal.
 The only R-22 refrigerant that will be available will be through recycled or reclaimed options.

 R-22 refrigerant was deemed an environmental danger as it contributes to the depletion of the ozone layer.
 The U.S. government placed restrictions on the use of R-22 and issued the requirement that it must be eliminated from use in cooling systems by the year 2020.
 At this point, R-22 is no longer being manufactured and cannot be used as a refrigerant in any new air conditioning systems, however, it is still being used in older equipment.

 If your air conditioner still uses R-22, here’s what you need to know:

-1.)
-You may continue to use R-22 in your existing system.
-There is currently no EPA requirement on usage of existing R-22 and it may be used indefinitely.
+- You may continue to use R-22 in your existing system.
+There is currently no EPA requirement on the usage of existing R-22 and it may be used indefinitely.

-3.)
-As the demand of R-22 rises and availability becomes limited, expect the price to increase dramatically.
+- As the demand for R-22 rises and availability becomes limited, expect the price to increase dramatically.
 There is also no guarantee of how long the current supply will be available.

-If you are interested in a R-22 substitute, schedule an appointment to consult with our trusted Las Vegas AC repair professionals at Sierra LLC Air Conditioning & Heating for recommendations for replacement refrigerant options.
-Or, if your system is already on its way out, it may be more cost-effective in the long-run to upgrade your system.
+If you are interested in an R-22 substitute, schedule an appointment to consult with our trusted Las Vegas AC repair professionals at Sierra Air Conditioning & Heating for recommendations for replacement refrigerant options.
+Or, if your system is already on its way out, it may be more cost-effective in the long run to upgrade your system.